Ryan Inniss: Forest Green Rovers

 On 16 June 2023, Inniss joined recently-relegated League Two club Forest Green Rovers, where manager Duncan Ferguson said "he's the type of player and profile I feel we need".
 Inniss suffered a suffered a stress fracture in October and was sidelined for 12 weeks.
 On 6 January, he was sent off after giving away a stoppage-time penalty in a 2–2 draw at Salford City.
 On 24 February, he was sent off for a late foul on Connor Jennings in a 1–0 win over Tranmere Rovers at The New Lawn.
 He played 38 games in the 2023–24 campaign despite injury and suspensions as the club were relegated back into non-League football.

 Rovers were top of the National League when Inniss was sent off against Woking on 26 October, which ended in a 1–1 draw and saw them drop to second place.
 He was named as the club's Player of the Month for January after scoring two goals and providing one assist.
 He scored six goals in 47 appearances during the 2024–25 campaign, including the opening goal of the play-off semi-final defeat to Southend United.

+Inniss pulled a calf muscle in December 2025 and was ruled out of action for six weeks.
+He struggled to regain his place in the team under manager Robbie Savage after recovering from the injury and left the club upon the expiry of his contract at the end of the 2025–26 season.

+Hornchurch

+On 9 July 2026, Inniss joined newly promoted National League club Hornchurch.

 International career

 Inniss has represented England at under-16 and under-17 level, scoring the winning goal in England U16's 2–1 Victory Shield win over Scotland U16 in 2011.
 He is also eligible to represent Trinidad and Tobago at international level, through his Trinidadian-born father.
+He was called up by head coach Dwight Yorke in November 2025.